dotnet/iot/src/devices/Button/README.md

 ## Testing

 The unit test project can be found in the [tests](./Tests/ButtonTests.cs) directory.
-You can simply run them using the VS2019 built-in test capabilites:
+You can simply run them using Visual Studio built-in test capabilities:

 ![unit tests](./unittests.png)